 This really is seriously hot stuff and I have to say that it beat me, I’ve put the remaining portion in the freezer but to be honest I’m not sure I will ever have the bottle to eat it!

-You use this sauce in exactly the same way as you would a supermarket sauce.
-Cook your chosen meat or vegetables first then pour in a jar of Worlds Hottest Curry and simmer for 10-15 minutes.
-You can add anything you like, but don’t be a wimp and add coconut milk!!
+You use this worlds hottest curry in exactly the same way as you would a supermarket sauce.
+Cook your chosen meat or vegetables first then pour in a jar of Worlds Hottest Curry, add a splash of water or more if it gets dry and simmer for 10-15 minutes.
+You can add anything you like, but don't be a wimp and add coconut milk!!

 Do you want to be famous?
 Send us in your pictures (after the meal) and we will add you to the hall of fame page, which will be set up to honour the true chilli heads of the world.

-If you buy or try to eat this product you agree that Fire foods are not responsible for any pain, severe injury or death.
+If you buy or try to eat this product you agree that Fire foods are not responsible for any pain, severe injury or death resulting from the ingestion of this product.
 If you are buying this as a gift please print this page and give it to the person who will be eating this curry.